amunster23/META-pharo/README.md

 ===

 ## Pharo Download Instructions
-For the first part of the course we will be using *Pharo 8.0 stable (64 bit)* In this document you can find instructions to download and run pharo with the PharoLauncher or through the command line.
+For the first part of the course we will be using *Pharo 8.0 stable (64 bit)*.
+In this document you can find instructions to download and run pharo with the PharoLauncher or through the command line.

 ### Windows & MacOs (& Linux)